pousse-cafe/pousse-cafe.github.io/documentation.md

 executed in case no update was.

-### Explicit Domain Processes and Custom Listeners
+### Explicit domain processes and Custom Listeners

-Currently, automated collision detection and handling is not available for explicit Domain Processes' listeners and custom listeners.
+Currently, automated collision detection and handling is not available for explicit domain processes' listeners and custom listeners.
 In those cases, collisions have to be handled explicitly by the developer.

 ## More on Attributes